 Figaro - Figaro was a handsome tiger boy cat who was either lost or possibly just dumped near our store by someone who figured we'd find him a home.
-We sat down and called everyone we knew including our friend Jimi who had a nice big loft and who had recently lost his elderly cat to cancer.
+We sat down and called everyone we knew including our friend Jimmy who had a nice big loft and who had recently lost his elderly cat to cancer.
 It was a match made in heaven and they both lived happily ever after.

-Sherman - He was kitten who was thrown out of the East Village window and had a broken leg.
+Sherman - He was kitten who was thrown out of an East Village window and had a broken leg.
 Our friend Susan who found him and asked if she could leave him at the original Manic Panic store for a little while because she already had so many cats.
 We fostered him for a month or two as he ran around clumsily with his leg in a cast.
-Needless to say I fell in love with him and he came home with me.
+Needless to say Tish fell in love with him and he came home with me.

 Emily - Then Susan rescued a little grey and white female cat, who matched Sherman perfectly.
 She thought Sherman should have a friend so Tish adopted Emily and they lived all happily ever after.